-Best Writing Prompts for Kids— Whether your elementary students are still honing their writing skills or they’ve been writing book reports and short stories for years, there’s no such thing as too much practice!
+Best Writing Prompts for Elementary Students— Whether your elementary students are still honing their writing skills or they’ve been writing book reports and short stories for years, there’s no such thing as too much practice!
 Journaling is one of the most effective ways for kids to become better, more confident writers—and in turn, better, more confident students.
 That’s why we’ve developed an all-new list with 31 of the best writing prompts for elementary school students.

 This selection of writing prompts is both accessible and challenging—giving students a welcoming point of entry to journal-writing, while also offering plenty of room to stretch their creative muscles.
 Kids will love expressing their thoughts on everything from beloved family memories to issues of peer pressure.